mohammad-rahman-rafi/CoreMLClassifierDemo/README.md

 # Core ML Real-time Classifier Demo

-A real-time classifier demo using Core ML and Resnet50 model on iOS 11.
+This app classifies object on real time using Core ML and Resnet50 model on iOS 11, and states top two predictions with their probabilities.